-31 December 2020 31 December 2019
+31 DECEMBER 2020 % 31 DECEMBER 2019 %

-Raiffeisen SEE Region Holding GmbH Other shareholders 99.925 0.075 % 99.925 0.075
+Raiffeisen SEE Region Holding GmbH 99.925 99.925

+Other shareholders 0.075 0.075

 Total 100 100

 38. OTHER EQUITY INSTRUMENTS

 Other equity instruments are comprised of subordinated unsecured instruments notes issued by the Group that are classified as equity instruments in accordance to IAS 32 "Financial Instruments: Presentation".
 The instruments meet the criteria for inclusion in Group Tier 1 own funds, as they qualify as Additional Tier 1 instruments, as defined by Regulation (EU) No. 575/2013 (CRR), article 52.
 They are perpetual instruments, with no maturity, while the issuer's reimbursement is limited and subject to supervisory approval.